kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 Simple structure that holds information about a filepath shared between two containers: this container, and a container running a service in a testnet.
 The actual object referenced by this path could be anything - a fire, a directory, a symlink, nonexistent, etc.

 ### getAbsPathOnThisContainer() -\> String
-Gets the absolute path in the container where this code is running
+For the object in the shared directory represented by this `SharedPath` object, gets the absolute filepath on the container where this code is running.

 ### getAbsPathOnServiceContainer() -\> String
-Gets the absolute path in the service container
+For the object in the shared directory represented by this `SharedPath` object, gets the absolute filepath on the remote service container where the shared directory is also mounted.

-### getChildPath(String pathElement) -\> SharedPath
+### getChildPath(String relativePath) -\> [SharedPath][sharedpath]
-Gets a new SharedPath composed by the actual value and adding it a new path element at the end of it
+Gets a new [SharedPath][sharedpath] object that represents another path inside the shared directory, relative to the current path object.
+E.g. if the shared directory had a subdirectory called `my-dir` which has `some-file.txt`, `sharedDirRoot.getChildPath("my-dir")` would represent that subdirectory and `sharedDirRoot.getChildPath("my-dir/some-file.txt")` would get the file inside.

+**Args**

+* `relativePath`: The relative path to add at the end of the [SharedPath][sharedpath].

+**Returns**

+The new [SharedPath][sharedpath] object.

 ---